Three player chess

 For a three player chess board I needed 48 chess pieces, which meant I got a lot of practice on the lathe…

-I spent a bit of time learning about how to lathe (my favorite video) and practising.
+I spent some time learning about how to lathe from youtube and this was my favorite video.
+I also practiced on the lathe, making a lot of scrap pieces before I was ready to make the final set.
 I designed my pieces to be quite traditional and combined lots of features I liked.
 I decided to keep the same base profile and base diameter for all the pieces.
 I used my designs to create 6 laser cut outlines of the profiles I wanted so that I could make my pieces reasonably similar.
 I used Karri for the red pieces, Jelutong for the white and an unknown wood for the brown.

 Piece holder jig

-To finish the pieces, I added matching brown felt to all the bases so that they would be quite to place and not scratch the board (and look stylish).
+To finish the pieces, I added matching brown felt to all the bases to keep them quiet to place and not scratch the board (and look stylish).

 Carbide inserted Finished base